Revolutionizing AD/ADAS Testing: VR-Enhanced Vehicle-in-the-Loop

 We looked at the following configurations to make our evaluation:

-# HMD Engine Tracking system Varjo markers
+# HMD Engine Tracking system

-1 Varjo XR-3 Unreal 5.2 LPVR-CAD No
+1 Varjo XR-3 Unreal 5.2 LPVR-CAD

-2 Varjo XR-3 Unreal 5.2 Lighthouse No
+2 Varjo XR-3 Unreal 5.2 Lighthouse

-1 – LPVR Tracking without Varjo Markers
+1 – LPVR Tracking System

 In this scenario we fixed a simple virtual cube on a table top in a defined position and orientation.
 The cube is the only virtual object in this scenario, everything else is the passed-through live video feed from the HMD cameras.
 We are tracking the HMD using LPVR-CAD in connection with an ART Smarttrack 3.
 No markers are used to stabilize the pose of the cube.